• Loon Sounds

 Looncam 2025

 May 17 – The pair at LoonCam 2 started mating yesterday and today, have been looking at nest sites, both on shore and on the artificial nest.
 While activity will still be sporatic, Cam 2 is now live to the public.
 Cam 1 will go public when the loons are more interested.
-Today, they spent a few minutes at the nest so it shoudl be soon.
+Today, they spent a few minutes at the nest so it could be soon.
+Last year, the eggs for the cam 1 pair didn’t arrive until mid-June, so it could still be a while.
 Meanwhile, if you want to watch both cameras at the same time, try this page – still in development https://cams.loon.org/

 May 16 – The goose guard is off cam 1’s nest and the YouTube stream is live.
 Loon sightings remain rare, still only a few minutes a day, but you can rewind up to 12 hours, using viewers’ timestamps, to replay any events.
 Use this link to view the live stream.
 The loon pair for cam 2’s nest haven’t shown much interest in the net yet, but were seen mating, upriver against the shoreline, so we are hopeful.